fbpx

 3. What impact did LSD have on culture?

-4. What are the risks associated with LSD use?
+4. What are the effects of LSD?

-5. Is LSD still used today?
+5. Is it still used today?

 Andrew Tansil